Sint: Plot

-On December 5th 1492, a gang led by former bishop Niklas is killed by villagers who refuse to put up with the gang's looting and killing any longer.
+On December 5, 1492, members of a gang led by former bishop Niklas are killed by villagers who refuse to put up with the gang's looting and killing any longer.
 In years in which the gang's death date coincides with a full moon, they return as murderous ghosts.

-The public is unaware of this and annually celebrates the Sinterklaas tradition on December 5th, with adults not believing that Sinterklaas exists but making little children believe that he does exist and is a kind man who gives presents.
+The public is unaware of this and annually celebrates the Sinterklaas tradition on December 5, with adults not believing that Sinterklaas exists, but making little children believe that he does exist as a kind man who gives presents.
 The black Petes are not blackened by soot from the chimneys they enter to deliver presents, but as a result of the fire in which they were killed.
 Niklas' crosier (bishops’ staff) is a weapon; it has sharp edges and can be used as a sword or spear.
-On December 5th, Sinterklaas and his Petes do not stand out, as many people dress like them for the celebration.
+On December 5, Sinterklaas and his Petes do not stand out, as many people dress like them for the celebration.